The Story Behind the American Dream Project

 When One Door Closes Another Door Opens

 In 2019, a large retailer filed for bankruptcy and vacated several beautiful spaces across our portfolio.
 Seeing the empty storefronts with fixtures intact, we thought of what an opportunity this would be for a new business.
 Having a storefront is one of the most effective ways to grow.
-However, concerns over build out and operating costs often prevents a business from taking that step - it seems too risky to open a store or expand to a new location.
-But, it doesn't have to be.
+However, concerns over build out and operating costs often prevents a business from taking that step - it seems too risky, but it doesn't have to be with the right space.

 Being able to move into this storefront would provide the opportunity for a business to see the value of brick-and-mortar with little risk.